What Is CSWE Accreditation?

 What Is Accreditation?

 Accreditation is a process by which an outside agency evaluates a university and certifies that it meets established educational standards.
-CSWE accreditation means that the CSWE’s accreditation board has reviewed a university’s MSW degree program and found that it meets the highest standards for social work education.
+CSWE accreditation means that the CSWE’s accreditation board has reviewed a university’s BSW and MSW degree programs and found that it meets the highest standards for social work education.

 Why Is Accreditation Important?

 When you enroll in an accredited social work degree program, you can be confident in the quality of your coursework, assessments, and criteria for graduation meet the highest standards.
 CSWE accreditation is as rigorous for its online programs as it is for campus-based programs, meaning you can choose either approach with the confidence that you’ll receive a top-quality social work education.